Viewing Reports

 Test print layouts: Print a test report early to catch formatting issues before generating multiple reports.

-Check image URLs: Verify external images load reliably before including them in blueprints that will be generated frequently.
+Check image sources: For URL-based images, verify the external source loads reliably before including them in blueprints that will be generated frequently.
+Uploaded assets do not depend on external availability.